-FCTA – Building Careers offers Certificate I, II & III qualifications as well as short courses across a range of trades.
-Scroll down for information on our short courses.
+FCTA – Building Careers offers formal qualifications as well as short courses across a range of trades.

 Certificate III in Brick and Block Laying (CPC30111)

 This is a course available to people who have already gained an apprenticeship in bricklaying.
 Apprenticeships vary from 3 to 4 years.
 Some of the units of competence can be delivered onsite, but it is not possible to deliver this qualification fully onsite.
 More complex units require attendance at trade school, the timing of this can be flexible.

 This course is available to people who have already gained an apprenticeship, or are full fee paying.
 The most common examples of solid plastering are the popular trends of rendering the front of existing brick homes, rendering over hebel and the restoration of old buildings that contain ornate plastering.